Earth Justice Vest

 Description

 A small Chains artist label is stitched at the lower back hem.
+All elements are secured for wear, with the exception of the ribbon, which remains detachable.

 Category: Remade